googlearchive/CustomElements/README.md

 To register a new custom element in JavaScript, invoke `document.register()` somewhere in the page.
 As before, custom elements built this way work just like standard elements.

+Here's the imperative version of the previous example:

     var XFooPrototype = Object.create(HTMLElement.prototype);
     XFooPrototype.readyCallback = function() {